-Our approach is conceptually similar to the work of Coyne et al. [3] as it establishes a linguistic mapping from the data to the image domain.
-The related work about volume visualization and illustrative visualization is divided into three different categories.
+We divide the related work into three different categories.
 We review the related work in illustrative visualization in Section 2.1.
 In Section 2.2 we compare our work to other multi-dimensional visualization techniques that map multiple volume attributes to multiple visual styles.
 In Section 2.3 we describe related work in the area of medical visualization that deals with the semantic classification of volume data.